 Dr. Niels Van Quaquebeke is Professor of Leadership and Organizational Behavior and Head of the Management Department at the KLU.
-He is recognised as one of the Top100 German speaking business scholars under 40 in the last two Handelsblatt rankings.
-A psychologist by trade, he pursued his PhD at the University of Hamburg and as a visiting scholar at various business schools around the globe.
-In 2008, he received the ERIM top talent post-doc fellowship at the Rotterdam School of Management of the Erasmus University where he later also taught as an Assistant Professor
+He is additionally affiliated (part-time) with the University of Exeter as a Distinguished Research Professor.
+He was recognised as one of the Top100 German speaking business scholars under 40 in the last two Handelsblatt rankings.
+A psychologist by training, he pursued his PhD at the University of Hamburg and as a visiting scholar at various business schools around the globe.
+In 2008, he received the ERIM top talent post-doc fellowship at the Rotterdam School of Management of the Erasmus University where he later also taught as an Assistant Professor.

 In his research, Van Quaquebeke focuses on the issue of leadership.
-Among others, he explores the communicative basis of successful leadership, the importance of values in leadership, ways of leading ethically, and the function of interpersonal respect.
-As a researcher, he is currently involved in the Research Institute on Leadership and Operations in Humanitarian Aid (RILOHA), which seeks to enhance the effectiveness of humanitarian aid via psychological insights, and the Erasmus Centre for Leadership Studies, which seeks to generally understand the role of leadership as an asset in organizations.
+Among others, he explores the communicative basis of successful leadership, the importance of values, ways of leading ethically, and the function of interpersonal respect.
+He is involved in the Research Institute on Leadership and Operations in Humanitarian Aid (RILOHA), which seeks to enhance the effectiveness of humanitarian aid operations via psychological insights, the Exeter Centre for Leadership, and the Erasmus Centre for Leadership Studies.

 Van Quaquebeke currently serves as Senior Associate Editor for The Leadership Quarterly (LQ) and on the editorial boards of Organizational Behavior and Human Decision Processes (OBHDP) and the Journal of Occupational and Organizational Psychology (JOOP).
 He was awarded repeated scholarships by Studienstiftung des deutschen Volkes (German National Academic Foundation) as well as an award by the German government for the innovative approach of the RespectResearchGroup which he headed for ten years.
-He received KLU’s best overall teaching award twice.
+He received KLU’s best overall teaching award three times (2012, 2014, 2019).
 His recent research on "respectful inquiry” as a leadership tool received the biennial innovation award by the IO chapter of the German Psychological Society (DGPs).
-His work has furthermore been sponsored with more than 200.000 Euro from varying funding organizations and is frequently mentioned in the public media.
+His work is frequently mentioned in the public media.

 Before turning academic, Van Quaquebeke has worked in various internal and external consultancy roles.
 Today he bridges the gap from science to practice with his spin-off re|spic|ere, as part of the teaching body within KLU's executive education, and by authoring a popular video-blended book on the “psychology of leadership".